 As I mentioned earlier, you don’t need a fancy college degree to become a professional proofreader.
 But it is important to be up to date on modern proofreading techniques.

 You can take an inexpensive online proofreading course to brush up on your proofreading and editing skills.
-Proofreading Academy actually offers 4 different proofreading courses to help you get started as a proofreader.
+Knowadays (formally known as Proofreading Academy) actually offers a very thorough proofreading course to help you get started as a proofreader.